CONTENTS OF NEWSLETTER 38

-The World’s largest oilfield is Ghawar in Saudi Arabia, but just how big is it?
-In 1975, when it was still managed by Chevron, it was reported to have originally held 60 Gb, of which 12.5 Gb had been produced, leaving reserves of 48 Gb.
+The World’s largest oil field is Ghawar in Saudi Arabia, but just how big is it?
+In 1975, when it was still managed by Chevron, it was reported to have held 60 Gb initially, of which 12.5 Gb had been produced, leaving reserves of 48 Gb.
 But this was no doubt a conservative estimate, being Proved Reserves possibly related to the then producing wells.
 The primary reservoir is reported to be about 220 ft thick, covering an area of about 700 000 acres (in good old oilfield units), which with another old rule of thumb of 400 barrels per acre-foot for a very good reservoir works out also around 60 Gb.
-By 2003, the field is reported to have already produced a total of about 53 Gb, implying on the basis of the old estimate that there are 7 Gb left.
+By 2003, the field is reported to have already produced a total of about 53 Gb, implying by the old estimate that there are 7 Gb left.
 While the early Proved estimate was almost certainly very conservative, it is difficult to accept current reports that as much as 62 Gb remain.
 Taking a deep breath, one might suppose that the old 60 Gb number was about 30% under-reported, as was normal for most large fields, in which case the real number might be a rounded 80 Gb, meaning that about 27 Gb remain.
-The field is currently said to be producing almost 2.5 Gb/a and may have already peaked, being slightly down on the last few years.
+The field is currently said to be producing almost 2.5 Gb/a and may have already peaked, is slightly down on the last few years.

 (Based partly on insight and information from J.Lyles)

 As is becoming well known, the major companies are withdrawing from exploration in the North Sea, simply because they know that there is precious little left to find.
 They are also disposing of their less attractive interests and heavily depleted fields to smaller companies, presumably to put off the abandonment costs.
 In the face of falling exploration, government officials have been trawling the back streets of Houston and Calgary to encourage someone to come in and drill exploration wells on ever smaller and more dubious prospects.
-A new incentive has been reported of allowing the company doing so a 150% tax write-off.
+A new incentive has been reported of allowing the company is doing so a 150% tax write-off.
 This would be in addition to the write-off already available in the home country, which normally accepts exploration as a charge against taxable income.
-The speculator himself therefore bears barely any risk with the unconscious taxpayer footing most of the cost of the dry hole, but should do well in the event that the exploration should yield a freak discovery, as sometimes happens.
+The speculator himself, therefore, bears barely any risk with the unconscious taxpayer footing most of the cost of the dry hole but should do well if the exploration should yield a freak discovery, as sometimes happens.
 He even probably does well while the activity in progress, whatever the outcome, as the venture attracts speculative interest in his company causing the share price to rise.

 The taxpayer, if he were even remotely conscious of where his money was going, might wonder if there were not better ways of spending it.
 Perhaps Lenin got it right after all.